leo3065/BrickBuilder/feature_plan.md

 - [ ] Adding support for brick block to align to another brick block by rotating around the Z axis.
 This works by fixing a selected point of a brick block, and aligning another selected point of the same brick block to face a selected point on another brick block.
 New blocks built on the rotated block will snap to the same grid as the rotated block.
 - [ ] Allowing snapping a block to the same grid as another block.
 - [ ] Allowing ball joint blocks (a socket and a ball), with free rotation of the ball joint bloc around the joint point.
 The ball joint block will snap to the socket block.
 (They might not be used in pairs.)
-- [ ] Add a veiw option that highlights the colliding blocks.
+- [ ] Add a view option that highlights the colliding blocks.
 - [ ] Allowing rotating 2 blocks around their Z axis to the same grid with minimal rotation.
 - [ ] Allowing free rotating 2 ball joint blocks to the same grid with minimal rotation.